hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

             </td>
             <td>
-                `CommandTransactionHandler` is re-exported so the handler module can be made private.
+                `CommandTransactionHandler` is already re-exported so the handler module can be made private.

 Signed-off-by: Isabel Tomb <tomb@bitwise.io>